about:

 2021 - Breakout Residency w/ Adrianne Semmens, The Mill Adelaide

-2020 - Critical Path - Delving into Dance Commission w/ Adrianne Semmens
+2020 - Critical Path Commission w/ Adrianne Semmens

 2020 - Writer in Residence, The Mill Adelaide